 Personality Description: ISFJ’s are traditional and kind-hearted and place emphasis on maintaining a harmonious and cooperative living environment.
-Their loyalty, observation skills, sensitivity and hyper-vigilance is what has earned this personality type the title of “Defender”.
+Their loyalty, observational skills, sensitivity and hyper-vigilance is what has earned this personality type the title of “Defender”.

 ISFJ’s have rich inner worlds but tend to shy away from expressing their feelings.
 This can lead to frustration or depression if they don’t have an outlet for their intense emotions.
 They’re very sensitive to criticism and can be very hard on themselves when they make mistakes.
 They also have a difficult time saying ‘no’ to people.

-ISFJ’s take their responsibilities very seriously and for this reason, are very dependable.
+ISFJ’s take their responsibilities very seriously and for this reason are very dependable.
 They have excellent memories and are detail-oriented.
 But perhaps their best trait is their sensitivity to the feelings of others and ability to always see the best in people.
 Mother Theresa was said to have been an ISFJ.